ovh/manager/packages/manager-tools/manager-pm/README.md

 - Non-semver dependencies are overridden via **per-app temporary `pnpm-workspace.yaml`** instead of modifying apps directly.
 - Private internal packages are built and **linked into PNPM’s store** to avoid registry fetches, ensuring fresh builds from `dist/`.
 - To prevent multiple React instances, React-family packages are exposed as **peerDependencies** and deduped in Vite configs.
+- No local or CI/CD installation of PNPM is required.
+The manager-pm tool is fully autonomous and portable, bundling a pinned PNPM binary to ensure reproducibility.
+This avoids changing existing developer setups or pipelines when transitioning between package managers.

 ```text
                  ┌───────────────────────┐